 All water and LNAPL level measurements, where appropriate, will be made using a fixed reference point at each measurement location.
 Down hole instruments will be decontaminated between each measurement location (see Section 4.6).
 The static water level will be measured to the nearest 0.01 foot.
 Groundwater level data will be used to construct groundwater potentiometric surface maps and used to determine local horizontal flow direction, as well as vertical gradients.
-Where LNAPL is present, a corrected groundwater potentiometric surface and provide a corrected groundwater elevation data and provide a corrected groundwater elevation contour map, if necessary.
+Where LNAPL is present, a corrected groundwater potentiometric surface elevation will be calculated in order to supplement the groundwater elevation data and provide a corrected groundwater elevation contour map, if necessary.